Superman: Red Son (film): Plot

-A decade later, in 1955, the Soviet government releases a propaganda film of an alien superhuman under the command of Joseph Stalin, dubbed the "Soviet Superman".
-U.S. President Dwight D. Eisenhower tasks Lex Luthor to develop a countermeasure against him.
-Meanwhile, in an action planned by Luthor, Superman prevents a satellite from crashing into Metropolis, leading to Luthor's wife, Lois Lane, securing an interview with him.
-She shows him a top-secret document that leads Superman to a secret gulag shielded by lead.
-There he meets a young boy surrounded by bats, and a dying Svetlana, who was imprisoned there by Stalin because she knew his real identity.
-Enraged, Superman confronts and kills Stalin.
-As a result, he becomes the new leader of the Soviet Union, pledging to use his powers for good and to spread the influence of the Soviet state.
+A decade later, in 1955, the Soviet government releases a propaganda film of an alien superhuman adopted and educated by Joseph Stalin, dubbed the "Soviet Superman".
+U.S. President Dwight D. Eisenhower recruits the nation's best scientist, Alexander "Lex" Luthor, to devise countermeasures against Superman.
+Luthor manipulates Superman into preventing a satellite from crashing into Metropolis so that his reporter fiancée Lois Lane has an excuse to interview him.
+During the interview, Lois reveals a stolen top-secret document that leads Superman to a lead-shielded gulag.
+There, he meets a young boy surrounded by bats and a dying Svetlana, who was imprisoned there by Stalin because she knew his real identity.
+Enraged, Superman confronts and kills Stalin before declaring himself the new leader of the Soviet Union.

 Superman advances communist ideals across the world, ending the Korean War and demolishing the Berlin Wall, which the Western powers built to deter him.
 He also forges an alliance and close friendship with Princess Diana / Wonder Woman of Themyscira.
-Meanwhile, Luthor unveils a clone of Superman, dubbed "Superior Man", who is sent to confront Superman.
+Luthor unveils a clone of Superman, dubbed "Superior Man", who is sent to confront him.
 The two battle until Luthor overloads the clone with excess energy to keep up with Superman's power, causing it to degenerate and dissolve into protoplasm.
 Superman is left appalled by Luthor's actions.

-In 1966, Superman stops an invasion by the alien cyborg Brainiac, reprogramming him to become his advisor, and uses his technology to advance the countries of the Warsaw Pact, as well as lobotomize Soviet dissidents.
-However, he is unable to prevent Brainiac from shrinking the city of Stalingrad and is also forced to deal with the terrorist Batman, a survivor of the secret gulag who blames Superman for his family's death.
+In 1966, Superman stops an invasion by the alien cyborg Brainiac, who is reprogrammed to provide the Soviet Union with advanced technology to support the Warsaw Pact, as well as lobotomize Soviet dissidents.
+However, he is unable to prevent Brainiac from shrinking the city of Stalingrad and faces a growing threat from the terrorist Batman, who has sworn to "destroy" Superman to avenge his parents' deaths in the gulag.
 Batman kidnaps Wonder Woman and binds her with the Lasso of Truth to lead Superman into a trap, using lamps that simulate Krypton's red sun to neutralize his powers.
-Batman beats Superman and leaves him to die until Wonder Woman breaks free and destroys the lamps' power source, restoring Superman's powers.
-When Superman threatens to lobotomize him, Batman chooses to commit suicide.
-Drained from freeing herself, Wonder Woman leaves Superman, disillusioned by the brutality of men.
+Batman easily bests Superman in personal combat and leaves him to die in a sealed pit, but Wonder Woman frees herself and disables the lamps, restoring his powers.
+Batman promptly commits suicide with a bomb implanted near his heart.
+Wonder Women renounces human civilization for its cruelty and returns to Themyscira.